-Best Intermediate Climbing Shoes of 2019: Level-Up Time!
+Best Intermediate Climbing Shoes: Level-Up Time!

 |Top Pick: La Sportiva Miura|